ThePrimeagen/fem-git/lessons/01-intro/A-intro.md

 <br>

 * commit: A point in time representing the project in its entirety.
-  - The sha that represents a commit, 40 a-Z0-9 characters, is calculated from contents of change, author, time, and more
+  - The sha that represents a commit, 40 a-f 0-9 characters, is calculated from contents of change, author, time, and more

 <br>